Who Is Andrew Jackson And Why Did Donald Trump Lay A Wreath On His Grave Today?

 The Donald Trump Russia Connection: 5 Facts You Should Know About Candidate’s Possible Ties To Putin

-[Featured Image by Hulton Archive/Getty Images]
+[Featured Image By Hulton Archive/Getty Images]